A Gleason solution model for row contractions: QE row contractions

 We obtain a refined model for QE row contractions:

-\begin{thm} A row contraction $T : \H \otimes \C ^d \rightarrow \H$ is QE if and only if $T$ is unitarily equivalent to the (unique) contractive and extremal Gleason solution $X$ in a multi-variable deBranges-Rovnyak space $\scr{H} (b)$ for a quasi-extreme and purely contractive Schur multiplier $b$.
+\begin{thm} A row contraction $T : \mc{H} \otimes \C ^d \rightarrow \mc{H}$ is QE if and only if $T$ is unitarily equivalent to the (unique) contractive and extremal Gleason solution $X$ in a multi-variable de Branges-Rovnyak space $\scr{H} (b)$ for a quasi-extreme and purely contractive Schur multiplier $b$.

 In particular, any QE row contraction, $T$, is unitarily equivalent to $X^{b_T}$ where $b_T$ is any characteristic function for $T$.
 The characteristic function, $b_T$, of $T$, is a complete unitary invariant: Any two QE row contractions $T_1, T_2$ are unitarily equivalent if and only if their characteristic functions coincide weakly. \end{thm}